Dr. Bjorn de Koning

 Dr. Martine Baars

-Roel van Steensel is assistant professor of Educational Sciences at the Erasmus School of Social and Behavioural Sciences and endowed professor of Reading Behaviour at the Vrije Universiteit Amsterdam.
+Roel van Steensel is associate professor of Educational Sciences at Erasmus School of Social and Behavioural Sciences and professor of Reading Behaviour at the Vrije Universiteit Amsterdam.
 His research focuses on reading development from the preschool period (emergent literacy, family literacy) to adolescence (reading comprehension, reading motivation, reading instruction).
-At Erasmus University, he teaches courses on Educational Policy and on Assessment and Evaluation in the Pedagogy and Educational Sciences bachelor and master programme.
+At Erasmus University Rotterdam, he teaches courses on Educational Policy and on Assessment and Evaluation in the Pedagogy and Educational Sciences bachelor and master programme.